 A technical business analyst is the person who works hand-in-hand with the business side of an organization to help in process improvements.

-Technical business analysts’ job descriptions usually cover working primarily on design and analysis in the areas of organization, planning cum information technology.
+The technical business analyst job description usually covers working primarily on design and analysis in the areas of organization, planning cum information technology.

 He/she is also a business professional who fully understands both business and information technology.